We've added new tests for swine diseases -- see our menu for a complete listing.

 Test code:

-F0002 - Qualitative detection of Candida albicans by polymerase chain reaction
+F0002 - Ultrasensitive qualitative detection of Candida albicans by real time polymerase chain reaction

 Candidiasis, also known as monoliasis, is caused by a common yeast-like organism belonging to the Candida genus.
 When the infection occurs in the oral cavity, it is often called oral thrush.
 In severe cases, the infection can result in crop necrosis.
 Among the Candida genus, Candida albicans is the most commonly encountered species.